Word Gems

 E. It didn’t stop Gilbert from falling for her, though.
 But, I shouldn’t interrupt.
 Please continue with your insight.

-she would have had the right to go to him now
+she had no right to go to him now

 K. It's something Lucy Maud Montgomery mused upon; that, there’s an unspoken set of rules, a hidden propriety, between lovers, even ones who’ve not yet overtly declared themselves for love.